usrgroup/USENIX24-pakistancreators/README.md

 Open the PDF file using a PDF viewer to access the interview guidelines and questions.
 This document guides the interviewer through the semi-structured interview process.

 ## Additional Notes:
 For any inquiries or clarifications, please contact the authors.
+Lead author contact details: lea.groeber (at) cispa (dot) de

+## Licensing:
+This artifact is published under GNU Affero General Public License as indicated in the ```LICENSE``` file.